Once you have added your VPSs to a Private Network, it will automatically gain a new network adapter for your private network; no reboot required.

 Cloud Init is only used during the initial installation process of your VPS.
 As such, it doesn't hurt to disable it altogether.
 This can be done by creating the following empty file:

-Step 2 - Ubuntu / Debian additional steps
+Step 2 - Ubuntu / Debian additional optional steps

 You can now proceed with the configuration of the IP address for your private network.
 Should Cloud Init still control your network configuration, you may additionally need to use the following command: